lurkny/LinearAlg/README.md

 while ARPACK and SuperLU are used for sparse matrices (caveat: only SuperLU versions 5.2.x can be used).

-On Linux-based systems it is also necessary to install the corresponding development files for each library.
+It is also necessary to install the corresponding development files for each library.
 For example, when installing the "libopenblas" package, also install the "libopenblas-dev" package.
 On macOS, the Accelerate framework can be used for BLAS and LAPACK functions.